-How do I duplicate a MySQL database?
+How do I export or duplicate a MySQL database?

 (Remember that we already make daily MySQL backups — you only need to follow the instructions on this page if you truly need to duplicate a database under a different name.)